 Cary Greene, MBA

-Cary Green is the managing partner of Strategic Offsites Group (SOG), highly specialized firm whose expertise lies at the intersection of strategy consulting, process and organizational design, and offsite facilitation.
+Cary Greene is the managing partner of Strategic Offsites Group (SOG), highly specialized firm whose expertise lies at the intersection of strategy consulting, process and organizational design, and offsite facilitation.
 For more than 25 years, Cary has worked with senior executives and boards on challenging and complex strategic issues.
-In addition to his expertise in strategy workshop design and facilitation, Green leads SOG’s efforts focusing on large-scale transformation and strategy programs.
+In addition to his expertise in strategy workshop design and facilitation, Greene leads SOG’s efforts focusing on large-scale transformation and strategy programs.
 These include strategy formulation and execution, executive and organizational alignment, and performance measurement.
-Green’s work has spanned the financial services, healthcare, retail, manufacturing, business services, software, education, consumer products and transportation industries in North America and Europe.
+Greene’s work has spanned the financial services, healthcare, retail, manufacturing, business services, software, education, consumer products and transportation industries in North America and Europe.

 Greene is the author of Leadership Summits That Work (Harvard Business Review, March 2015, co-authored with Bob Frisch) and Critical Conversations That Reset How Your Organization Manages Initiatives (Balanced Scorecard Report, April 2012, co-authored with Bob Frisch).
 His book, Simple Sabotage: A Modern Field Manual for Detecting & Rooting out Everyday Behaviors that Undermine Your Workplace, (co-authored with Bob Frisch and Rob Galford) was published by HarperCollins in September 2015 and became a best seller in the management category.